“Accredit Memo” – News from MNSAA

 We are delighted to announce that our 2019 Annual Conference will be held on Monday, November 4, 2019 at All Saints School in Lakeville.
 Dr. Jules Nolan from Phoenix School Counseling will be our keynote and lead the day.
+Speaker proposals are now being accepted.
+Our exposition is also beginning to fill up!
 We are busy making plans for an exceptional day!
 Hope to see you again this year.

 2019-20 Annual Dues & Fees Announcement

 Our accreditation services are provided at an affordable cost to every Minnesota nonpublic school who desires local and ongoing over site.
 Look for a slight increase in Annual Dues & Fees for the upcoming school year.
 Plan now for payment after July 1, 2019.

 - Schools with 1-100 students: $310 per school